-Governor Strickland was a panelist for the Forum’s discussion on The Opioid Crisis, The Health and Economic Concerns of Rural Americans, Opioids and Addiction and The Gun Violence Epidemic.
+Governor Strickland was a panelist for the Forum’s discussions on The Opioid Crisis, The Health and Economic Concerns of Rural Americans, Opioids and Addiction and The Gun Violence Epidemic.

 Ted Strickland didn’t come to public service as a lawyer or investor, but as the son of a steelworker.
 As one of nine children he, like many young people from the Appalachian region of Ohio, never imagined he would be able to go to college.
 But, with encouragement from his family and teachers, he became the first in his family to pursue higher education.

 Professionally, Ted has served as an ordained United Methodist Minister, a psychologist, and a university professor.
 He has worked as an administrator at a United Methodist Children’s Home, an assistant professor of psychology at Shawnee State University, and a consulting psychologist at the Southern Ohio Correctional Facility.

 Elected to Congress in 1992, he narrowly lost reelection in 1994, only to be reelected in 1996 and to each subsequent congress until he ran successfully for governor in 2006.
 He became Ohio’s governor as the nation teetered on the brink of economic collapse and tackled the crisis with a plan to ensure that Ohio emerged from the recession stronger than ever by laying a foundation for economic progress and a thriving middle class.
 He made strategic investments in job creation, improved Ohio’s business climate, reformed education, proposed and signed into law an energy bill with strong renewable and efficiency standards and worked with the legislature to prepare Ohio for the post-recession economy.